ckm65/Cornell-Dance-Team/documents/design-journey.md

 Our client is Amber Dance Troupe, founded in 2003.
 This is performing group that focuses on promoting Chinese tradition folk dance, contemporary dance, and jazz.
 The hold workshops every week, perform across campus, and hold annual showcase.

-They want an informative website, and they also want to include recruitement information.
+They want an informative website, and they also want to include recruitment information.
 They want a website that is welcoming for target audience, and they want to promote the club as well as its cultural influence.
 Further details are included in the purpose section.

 > NOTE: **If you are redesigning an existing website, give us the current URL and some screenshots of the current site.** Tell us how you plan to update the site in a significant way that meets the Project 4 requirements.